barryclark/jekyll-now/_posts/2018-11-8-Background-Subtraction.md

 First we observed the adpater is seen as the new object and classified as background, but after some time when it is not moving it is assumed to be a static object and classified as foreground.
 Then after some time it is once again moved and it's again classified as intuding foreground.
 Video can be seen on pressing the link.

+The Code can be seen in this [link](https://github.com/stgstg27/Background-Subtraction/blob/master/backgroundsubtraction.py)
 # References
 1. https://docs.opencv.org/3.3.0/db/d5c/tutorial_py_bg_subtraction.html
 2. Image Source - https://blog.kickview.com/background-subtraction/